calfmike/lupasBank/README.md

 [Lea esta documentación en español](README.es.md)

 ## Introduction --- !!!!
 IMPORTANT !!!!
-## Just to be clear, this is a project made 100% with IA, applying my functional and technical skills to show the knowledge I acquired after 10 years of working in IT.
-## Inside /src there is the swagger.json to see the postman collection detail on any swagger editor like https://editor.swagger.io/ hope you like it !
+## Just to be fair, this is a project made 100% with IA, made for fun and in a way that my knowledge can be demonstrated in a practical way, applying the skills I acquired after 10 years of working in IT.
+Inside /src/backend there is the swagger.json to see the postman collection detail on any swagger editor like https://editor.swagger.io/ hope you like it !
 It was fun to create it.

+## -- Yet to implement the frontEnd for the final User.
+The first version of the BO is already merged, I have pending to make a video with a demo of the app.
+But i havve the enviroment setUp in case there is someone curious about it, we can arrange a meet and ill show you with pleasure my little monster (?)
 lupasBank is a comprehensive banking application that allows users to manage their accounts, perform transactions, and more.
 This document outlines the functionalities implemented in the application.

 ## Table of Contents